frunox/acodersquest-dev/src/posts/14_favicons-seo-linkedin.md

 ![create react app icon]()

 This is the React logo.
 Every web site you view will show an icon in the browser tab next to the title.
 These are 'favicons', short for favorite icons.
 Favicons are small images used in various ways in browsers, as explained [here](https://www.seoptimer.com/blog/what-is-a-favicon/).
 They are also useful for search engine optimization (SEO).
-Note that the favicon file holds several versions of the logo at different resolutions.
+Note that the favicon file holds several versions of the logo at different resolutions, used for different situations.

-Look in the _/public_ folder of a React app, and you'll see a file _favicon.ico_, which has several icon images in different resolutions, in Microsoft Windows icon format.
+Look in the _/public_ folder of a React app, and you'll see a file _favicon.ico_.
+The file is in the Microsoft Windows icon format.
 The icon seen in the browser tab comes from this file.

+> _"Image is powerful, but image is also superficial."_
+>
+> Cameron Russell

 ## Create Your Own Favicon

 First, you need to create a logo.
 There are many ways to do this using various photo editing apps, or you can have someone design and make one for you.
 I created mine using [GIMP](https://www.gimp.org), a free image creation and editing app.
 GIMP can save images to the _.ico_ format, which many low end apps can't, so I was able to [create](http://thenewcode.com/467/Creating-Multi-Resolution-Favicons-For-Web-Pages-With-GIMP) the favicon file myself.

 Fortunately, there are simpler ways to create a favicon file.
 I tried [icoconverter.com](https://www.icoconverter.com) and it worked well.
-Just upload your high-resolution image, select the favicon resolutions you want (selecting all of them is OK), and use a bit depth of 32 bits.
+Just upload your high-resolution logo image, select the favicon resolutions you want (selecting all of them is OK), and use a bit depth of 32 bits.
 It creates a _favicon.ico_ for you to download.
 Just replace the React default favicon file with your new one in the _/public_ folder.
+Your icon should appear when the site is refreshed.

-## Improving the Look in LinkedIn
+## Improving the Link Preview in LinkedIn

 Adding a favicon using my logo made the blog look better in the browser, but it didn't improve the look of the LinkedIn preview.
-There are a few more steps to take.
+A few more steps were needed.

-LinkedIn, and other sites like Facebook, use the [Open Graph protocol](https://ogp.me/) to display a preview of a web link.
+LinkedIn, and other sites like Facebook, uses the [Open Graph protocol](https://ogp.me/) to display a preview of a web link.
 This works by using `<meta>` tags in the `index.html` file in a React app (or any `.html` file, for that matter).
 This blog [post](https://ahrefs.com/blog/open-graph-meta-tags/) explains how Open Graph is used and what it means for SEO.

 The default `index.html` file in a React app includes this `<meta>` tags: